Submission Deadline for All Types of Submissions has been Extended to July 15th

 - Works-in-progress posters.
 This is for research or practice in early stages looking to solicit feedback and spark discussion.
 Submission should include an extended abstract (not to exceed 1,000 words).

-- The deadline for research paper submission is June 15, 2018.
+- The deadline for full research paper submission is July 15, 2018.